jcbrinfo/bakfile/README.md

    to connections from a specified subnet.

 4. Add a `LIMIT` rule for PORT (TCP).
-This will limit the rate of the connections that came from a same IP address.
+This will limit the rate of the connections that come from a same IP address.

 ## How to build the images